BKaur5/AI4GoodLab2021_ZeroCa/README.md

 Data Acquisition

-The dataset was acquired from a household in Vancouver which involves appliances level power consumption and weather data.
+The dataset was acquired from a household in Vancouver which involves appliance level power consumption and weather data.

 Predicting Model